What Not to Move Long Distance

 Outdated Electronics and Appliances

 Technology advances rapidly, and carrying outdated electronics and appliances long distances may not be practical.
 Consider leaving behind old televisions, DVD players, outdated kitchen appliances, or other readily available and affordable devices in your new area.
 Replacing these items with newer models is often more cost-effective once you settle into your new home.
-This will mean few items to load onto the moving truck and the moving company.
+This will mean a few items to load onto the moving truck and the moving company.

 Perishable Food and Opened Containers

 Perishable food items have a limited shelf life.
 Transporting perishable goods long distances can be risky and may lead to spoilage or damage.
 Avoid moving items like frozen food, opened condiments, or pantry items with expired dates.
-It’s best to consume or donate these items before your move or donate good items to a local food bank instead of moving them long distance.
+It’s best to consume or donate these items before your move, or donate good items to a local food bank instead of moving them long distance.

 Hazardous Materials